 “In Latin America, the programmes of social corporate responsibility are ineffective, in many cases, because the populations perceives that only multinational companies obtain the benefits of exploiting their natural resources while they themselves do not receive any significant benefit”

-Businesses credit rating can also make use of the solidary criteria and its mechanisms of evaluation to examine the state of the company and its financial product.
+Credit rating agencies for businesses can leverage solidary criteria and evaluation mechanisms to assess the company’s state and its financial products.

 Solidarity and its elements can be included as criteria in evaluating corporate governance fulfillment, serving as an incentive for an effective fulfillment program dedicated to safeguarding stakeholders’ interests.

 Consulting and auditing firms could adopt similar solidary criteria, where corporate governance becomes an essential mechanism to enhance advisory processes for their clients.

 Recommendations aligned with the solidarity criterion would improve these companies’ reputations in the market.

 In business, solidarity has often been confined to charitable practices within a company’s social corporate responsibility program.